Dylan Wotherspoon: Club career

+After 3 years with Nijmegen, Dylan signed with THC Hurley in August 2026.

 International career

 2014

 Dylan Wotherspoon made his senior international debut against India in late 2014.

 2015

 In April 2015 he made his tournament debut in the 2015 Sultan Azlan Shah Cup, scoring 3 goals in the tournament.
 Wotherspoon scored his first ever international goal in this tournament, scoring in Australia's 7–0 win over Canada.

 In December 2015 was selected for the 2014-15 Men's FIH Hockey World League Final where he scored 2 goals, including in the semi-final against The Netherlands.

 2016

 In 2016 he was named in the squad for the 2016 Men's Hockey Champions Trophy in London, but had to withdraw with injury, which also ruled him out of the 2016 Olympic Games.
 In November 2016 Wotherspoon returned from injury to be named player of the tournament in the 2016 Men's International Festival of Hockey in Melbourne.

 2017

 In April Wotherspoon was named in the squad for the 2017 Sultan Azlan Shah Cup and scored a goal in the tournament final.

 In July he was selected for the 2016–17 Men's FIH Hockey World League Semifinals in Johannesburg.
 In October, Wotherspoon scored 7 goals in Australia's Oceania Cup triumph.

 In December he was selected for the 2016–17 Men's FIH Hockey World League Final where he was awarded his 50th cap and scored 2 goals, including in the semi-final against Germany.